Gibson, Dunn & Crutcher LLP - The Inside View

 Applicants interviewed for 2023 Summer Program: undisclosed

 Gibson Dunn conducts interviews directly at more than two dozen law schools and participates in formal resume collections at many more.
-Our summer programs routinely draw from more than 30 law schools.
+The summer programs routinely draw from more than 30 law schools.
 Hiring partner Perlette Michèle Jura tells us: "Our 'feeder schools' are exactly what you would expect – the Top 25 law schools provide the majority of our incoming summer and new associates."
 The firm does recruit substantially outside this group, however, "especially for offices located in the same cities as those schools."

 Top tips for this stage:

-"Come into the interview prepared, show enthusiasm for legal issues and work, and exhibit a level of energy and conviction that signals to us that the candidate would thrive in our free-market system and ultimately contribute to the firm as a whole." – hiring partner Perlette Michèle Jura
+"Come into the interview prepared, show enthusiasm for legal issues and work, and exhibit a level of energy and conviction that signals to us that the candidate would thrive in our free-market system and ultimately contribute to the firm as a whole."– hiring partner Perlette Michèle Jura

 Callbacks